Brayden Coombs

-Brayden Coombs (born October 24, 1986) is an American football coach who was the special teams coordinator for the Detroit Lions of the National Football League (NFL).
+Brayden Coombs (born October 24, 1986) is an American former football coach who was the special teams coordinator for the Detroit Lions of the National Football League (NFL).
 He spent his first 10 years coaching with the Cincinnati Bengals after playing in college for the Miami RedHawks.
 He had been one of the youngest coordinators in the NFL at age 34.

 Playing career

 Coombs lettered four times as a defensive back and wide receiver at Miami (Ohio) University from 2005-2009.

 Coaching

 On January 11, 2020 the Detroit Lions announced the hiring of Braydon Coombs as their Special Teams Coordinator.